mwhapples/BrailleBlaster-NG-docs/manual.md

 Hitting Enter moves the text down to the next line, but it treats it is as a new element, like a new paragraph in Body Text or a new item in a List.
-When you don't want a new element, but need text to stay together, you can insert a Line Break.
+When you don’t want a new element, but need text to stay together, you can insert a Line Break.
 This inserts a break at the location of the cursor, dropping all text following the cursor down to the next braille line.